-“Inclusive Cities and Access to Land, Housing, and Services in Developing Countries,” Urban Development Series: Knowledge Papers, February 2016, No. 22.
-World Bank’s Social, Urban, Rural & Resilience Global Practice, 2016
+“Inclusive Cities and Access to Land, Housing, and Services in Developing Countries,” Urban Development Series: Knowledge Papers, World Bank’s Social, Urban, Rural & Resilience Global Practice, 2016

 Abstract

-The Institute for International Urban Development produced a research paper between 2014 to 2016 titled “Inclusive Cities and Access to Land: Housing and Services in Developing Countries.”
-The World Bank supported project addressed how global disparities in income, wealth, and opportunity experienced worldwide have contributed to social exclusion and spatial segregation in cities in the Middle East, North Africa, Latin America, Central America and Western Asia.
+I2UD produced a research paper titled “Inclusive Cities and Access to Land: Housing and Services in Developing Countries.”
+The World Bank-supported project addressed how global disparities in income, wealth, and opportunity, experienced worldwide, have contributed to social exclusion and spatial segregation in cities in the Middle East, North Africa, Latin America, Central America, and Western Asia.

-The Final Report—authored by Dr. Mona Serageldin with I2UD staff, and published in 2016 by The World Bank—documents examples of successful inclusionary policies, programs, and initiatives by public agencies and NGOs with a special focus on cities in Latin America and the Middle East.
-The reports discussed the difficulty in organizing integrative projects.
-It underscored the shortcomings arising from acting on one dimension of inclusion—while ignoring others.
+The final report—authored by Mona Serageldin and I2UD staff, and published in 2016 by the World Bank—documented examples of successful inclusionary policies, programs, and initiatives by public agencies and NGOs with a special focus on cities in Latin America and the Middle East.
+The report discussed the difficulty in organizing integrative projects.
+It underscored the shortcomings arising from acting on one dimension of inclusion while ignoring others.

-Documents include a workshop presentation from January 2014, with a final draft from April 2014.
-The Final Report from was published by The World Bank as:
+Documents include a workshop presentation from January 2014, with a final draft from April 2014, along with the final report from February 2016.

 [Excerpt: Index for the Final Report: “Inclusive Cities and Access to Land, Housing, and Services in Developing Countries.”]